Yunnan Red Tea

 Now he is mostly working with one EU organic certified farm in Pu'er city, where all the teas offered in our shop therefore stem from.

-I worked with many other tea makers in many provinces but ended up without exception buying all my tea selection from Dan Ni, for the single reason that I couldn't find anything even partly as good.
+I worked with many other tea makers in many provinces but ended up without exception buying most of my tea selection from Dan Ni, for the single reason that I couldn't find anything even partly as good.
 Soon I will add another old friend's products to my portfolio - Deng Xuesong, the owner of one of Sichuan province's best kept secrets, the Nanbaoshan mountain farm.
 Stay tuned!